barrel/shopify-vite/packages/vite-plugin-shopify/README.md

     /* Plugin options are not required, defaults shown */ viteShopify({
       // Root path to your Shopify theme directory (location of snippets, sections, templates, etc.)
-      themeRoot: "./",
+      themeRoot: process.cwd(),
-      // Front-end source code directory
+      // Front-end source code directory (relative to themeRoot)
       sourceCodeDir: "frontend",
-      // Front-end entry points directory
+      // Front-end entry points directory (relative to sourceCodeDir)
-      entrypointsDir: "frontend/entrypoints",
+      entrypointsDir: "entrypoints",
-      // Additional files to use as entry points (accepts an array of file paths or glob patterns)
+      // Additional files to use as entry points (accepts an array of file paths or glob patterns, relative to themeRoot)
       additionalEntrypoints: []
     })
   ]